Denver College of Nursing ROI Analysis

 ROI Analysis

-Denver College of Nursing students have a strong return on investment.
-One year after graduation, students earn $76,482.
-Five years after graduation, earnings increase to $80,184, and after ten years, earnings reach $81,809.
-The median debt for students is $26,500.
+The Denver College of Nursing has a median debt of $26,500.
+One year after graduation, the median earnings are $76,482.
+Five years after graduation, earnings increase to $80,184, and after ten years, earnings are $81,809.
+64.6% of students receive financial aid.

 Generated from College Scorecard & IPEDS data